-The biotope occurs on the mid-shore (Connor et al., 2004) where chronic disturbance from sediment instability, siltation or salinity, prevents the development of a biotope typical of more stable habitat conditions dominated by Fucoids for example, Fucus spiralis, Fucus ceranoides, or Pelvetia canaliculata.
-Connor et al. (2004) reported that this biotope can be found in the upper shore region backed by saltmarsh species such as Salicornia sp. and Spartina sp.
-Below are biotopes dominated by the wracks Fucus serratus or Fucus vesiculosus or by Mytilus edulis or by the polychaete Hediste diversicolor and the Baltic tellin Limecola balthica depending on the substratum.

-The characterizing species Porphyra purpurea is a remarkably desiccation tolerant seaweed being able to lose almost all fluid from its thalli, drying out to a crisp, paper thin film.
+The biotope occurs on the mid-shore (Connor et al., 2004) where chronic disturbance from sand scour prevents the development of a biotope typical of more stable habitat conditions dominated by Fucoids for example, Fucus spiralis, Fucus ceranoides, or Pelvetia canaliculata.
+Connor et al. (2004) report that this biotope is usually found below the zone dominated by Ulva spp..
+(LR.FLR.Eph.Ent), and above a Fucoid dominated zone where abrasion allows (Connor et al., 2004).
+Porphyra purpurea is a remarkably desiccation tolerant seaweed being able to lose almost all fluid from its thalli, drying out to a crisp, paper thin film.
 About 75% of water is lost from the thalli after six hours of exposure (Boney, 1969).
 While many other seaweeds would die if they lost this much turgidity, Porphyra readily recovers once re-hydrated.
 Thin seaweeds like Ulva also lose their water content very fast, but overcome the problem by growing in dense populations where they can cover and shade each other to some extent when exposed.
 As Ulva intestinalis is able to tolerate dessication stress it is often very abundant on the high shore where desiccation stress is the primary factor controlling seaweed distribution, and may even be found above the tidal limits of the shore.
 Ulva intestinalis (studied as Enteromorpha intestinalis) can survive several weeks of living in completely dried out rock pools, while becoming completely bleached on the uppermost layers, but remaining moist underneath the bleached fronds.
 However, dessication stress of germlimgs may be lower than adults Hruby & Norton (1979) found that 7-14 day old germlings of Ulva (studied as Enteromorpha) were more tolerant of desiccation than earlier stages, so an increase in desiccation stress resulting from increased emergence may impact more adversely on newly settled germlings than more mature plants.
 Over a year an increase in emergence would be considered likely to result in a shift in biotope type to that more typical of the upper shore (LR.FLR.Eph.Ent), with the loss of some Porphyra purpurea, rather than the loss of Ulva spp.
 Owing to increased emergence, the species that graze on Ulva intestinalis are likely to be less active, owing to risk of desiccation, and the seaweed may benefit from reduced grazing pressure.
 Ulva intestinalis is unlikely to be directly affected by a decrease in the emergence regime, as it occurs in the subtidal zone.
-However, a decrease in emergence would reduce the effect of the freshwater influences that in some instances maintain the biotope and would increase habitat suitability for some grazers, increasing predation pressure on Ulva.
-Spp.
+However, a decrease in emergence would reduce the effect of the freshwater influences that in some instances maintain the biotope and would increase habitat suitability for some grazers, increasing predation pressure on Ulva. spp.
 However in many instances the biotope develops in areas where sediment instability or sand scour prevents the development of a biotope more typical of rocky shores.
 As changes in emergence would not alter these structuring factors the biotope may not change substantially.